Skip to content

 Design proposals

-The plans also see the building move from the deer park side of Studley Royal to sit inside the water garden and pay-for-entry part of the site.
-Following feedback from the local community, a separate, but concurrent planning application has also been submitted for an additional refreshment kiosk in the deer park car park.
+The plans will also see the building move from the deer park side of Studley Royal to sit inside the water garden and pay-for-entry part of the site.
+Following feedback from the local community, a separate planning application was approved by North Yorkshire Council for an additional refreshment kiosk in the deer park car park.
 This will serve refreshments for those for those who are not National Trust members and prefer not to purchase a day ticket to access the site.
 The restaurant and parking at the main visitor centre will remain free for all to access.